dvidelabs/flatcc/doc/binary-format.md

 A string, vector or table may be referenced by other tables and vectors.
 This is known as a directed acyclic graph (DAG).
-Because uoffsets are unsigned and because uoffsets are never stored with a zero value, it is not possible for a buffer to contain cycles which makes them safe to traverse with too much fear of excessive recursion.
-It also makes it possible to efficiently verify that buffers do not point out of bounds.
+Because uoffsets are unsigned and because uoffsets are never stored with a zero value (except for null entries in union vectors), it is not possible for a buffer to contain cycles which makes them safe to traverse with too much fear of excessive recursion.
+This makes it possible to efficiently verify that a buffer does not contain references or content outside of its expected boundaries.

 A vector can also hold unions, but it is not supported by all implementations.
+A union vector is in reality two separate vectors: a type vector and an offset vector in place of a single unions type and value fields in table.
 See unions.

 ## Type Hashes